18 Trees with Beautiful Bark

 1. Trident maple: (Acer buergerianum) This tree has scaly, exfoliating bark that gets more ornamental with age, in gray, orange and brown.
 Zones 5 to 8.

-2. Paperbark maple: (Acer griseum) This one has peeling cinnamon bark.
+2. Paperbark maple: (Acer griseum) Here's a tree that has peeling cinnamon-colored bark.
 Zones 4 to 8.

 3. Japanese maple: (Acer palmatum ‘Bihou’) With yellow peachy stems, Japanese maple is a standout in the winter garden.
 Zones 5 to 8.

-4. Japanese maple: (Acer palmatum ‘Sango Kaku’) This tree is striking with coral-orange-red stems in winter.
+4. Japanese maple: (Acer palmatum ‘Sango Kaku’) This variety is striking, with coral-orange-red stems in winter.
 Zones 5 to 8.

 5. River birch: (Betula nigra ‘Heritage’) River birch has peeling salmon-white bark.
 Zones 4 to 9.